Aurora-739/Project-1/README.md

 - Our Location
   * The Our Location section serves the purpose of giving the user more information about the bookstore.
 The website is for a place and so a loction and a map of where this place is is crucial for users of the site to be able to find the bookstore.
+  * The Our Location section is easy to find at the bottom of the Home webpage.
   * The Our Location section has a large image of a map with a pin for the location of the bookstore.
   * Above all of this content is an h2 title of "Our Location" which is in the regular brown (#766161).
   * Alongside the map is also a written out address with an address h3 title in brown (#766161).
 The address contains a link that when clicked on goes to a seperate page with the address in Google maps.
 (This is also in the brown colour but when hovered over on larger screens fades to a red and underline to demostrate it as a link).